PermafrostDiscoveryGateway/SecondLevelBigStatsDataProducts_PDG/README.md

    1) using geopackages.

-      **statistics_mapping_noDatabase.py (Without database): This is the code we are currently use for generating data products.
+      **statistics_mapping_noDatabase.py (Without database.
+This is what we use currently): This is the code we are currently use for generating data products.
 It runs without database to achieve the best performance.**

       statistics_mapping.py (With database): This is previous experiments we've tried.